-SCI 686 Physical Science
+SCI686 Physical Science Fall

-SCI 682 Life ScienceSpring
+SCI682 Life Science

-SCI 684 Earth Science Spring
+SCI684 Earth Science

-SCI 688 Middle School Chemistry Summer
+SCI688 Middle School Chemistry Summer

-4. Transition to M.Ed. in General Science (1-6 or 5-8)
+4. Transition to MEd in General Science (5-8)

-- 90 or more credits successfully completed in a Cambridge College bachelor's degree in any field, including all accelerated program prerequisites, with a GPA of 3.5+ based on a full record transcript including courses transferred in. - Grade of B or better in all science content courses that document subject matter competency. - Submit official transcript to science program chair for transcript review to ensure compliance with subject matter knowledge competencies for teaching science grades 1-6 or 5-8. - Meet with the deans of the Undergraduate School and Graduate School of Education. - Written approval of the student's undergraduate program chair and regional center director (if applicable), and SOUG dean.
+- 90 or more credits successfully completed in a Cambridge College bachelor's degree in any field, including all accelerated program prerequisites, with a GPA of 3.5+ based on a full record transcript including courses transferred in. - Grade of B or better in all science content courses that document subject matter competency. - Submit official transcript to science program chair for transcript review to ensure compliance with subject matter knowledge competencies for teaching science grades 5-8. - Meet with the deans of the Undergraduate School and Graduate School of Education. - Written approval of the student's undergraduate program chair and regional center director (if applicable), and SOUG dean.

-- All undergraduate graduation requirements must be satisfied. - Students will be expected to enroll in the graduate program in the term directly following the completion their bachelor's degree. - All School of Education admission requirements for teacher licensure programs must also be met before matriculation (see Admissions). - Subject matter competency for General Science 1-6 or 5-8 will be evaluated through transcript analysis by the program chair, following the Massachusetts standards for the license (see www. doe.mass.edu).
+- All undergraduate graduation requirements must be satisfied. - Students will be expected to enroll in the graduate program in the term directly following the completion their bachelor's degree. - All School of Education admission requirements for teacher licensure programs must also be met before matriculation (see Admissions). - Subject matter competency for General Science 5-8 will be evaluated through transcript analysis by the program chair, following the Massachusetts standards for the license (see www.doe.mass.edu).
 Only coursework completed within the last seven years with grades of B or better will be considered.

-Upon matriculating into the master's program, students work with the General Science program chair, who monitors their progress and works with them to complete the M.Ed. in General Science (5-8) initial licensure program (see General Science (1-6 or 5-8) on page 152.
+Upon matriculating into the master's program, students work with the General Science program chair, who monitors their progress and works with them to complete the MEd in General Science (5-8) initial licensure program (see program chart).